 - Title: Plus One

 - Author: Brighton Walsh

 The story had everything in place to be a great story.
-Olivia had a great friend from childhood, her best friends brother.
-She had been on a series of horrible dates and that leads up to her swearing off men.
-She gets her best friends brother to escort her to some weddings so she didn’t have to go alone.
-The story had so much potential but in the end it really just fell short.
-There was no rela sexual tension, if so you didn’t feel it.
-There was no overwhelming OMG moments in the book.
+Olivia had a great friend from childhood, her best friend’s brother.
+She had been on a series of horrible dates, and that led up to her swearing off men.
+She gets her best friend’s brother to escort her to some weddings, so she doesn’t have to go alone.
+The story had so much potential, but in the end, it really just fell short.
+There was no real sexual tension; if so, you didn’t feel it.
+There were no overwhelming OMG moments in the book.
 There was a bit of crass and crude commentary.
-Don’t get me wrong, I’m not opposed to vulgarity in a story, but there is a way to do it to be a little more classy and not so forced, like she had to a point to prove and that was the only way she knew how to get her point across about the lead character being independant.
+Don’t get me wrong, I’m not opposed to vulgarity in a story, but there is a way to do it to be a little more classy and not so forced as she had a point to prove, and that was the only way she knew how to get her point across about the lead character being independent.

 Overall it wasn’t a bad story.
-It was just a lack luster one.
+It was just a lackluster one.
 It was a nice read to pass a bit of time.
-But in the end it didn’t wow me.
+But in the end, it didn’t wow me.
 It didn’t even stick with me.
 When I was done reading it, that was that.
-To me, as I’ve said before, a great story makes you think about it, long after you’ve read the last page.
+To me, as I’ve said before, a great story makes you think about it long after you’ve read the last page.
 This book failed in that area.
-But if’s low cost (at Amazon via kindle) so if you are bored, want a decent story and nothing else is available, this one should get you by.
+But it’s low cost (at Amazon via kindle) so if you are bored, want a decent story, and nothing else is available, this one should get you by.

 Borrow it.
 While you may enjoy reading it the first time, doubt you’ll want to read it again and again.